bostick/tabit-file-format/description/tabit-file-format-description.md

 Use bit mask `0b01111111` to determine the actual MIDI program number.

-`mutedGuitarBlock` is the MIDI program number for muted guitar for each track, stored as a byte.
+`mutedGuitarBlock` is the MIDI program number for muted guitar for each track, stored as a byte. mutedGuitarBlock seems to be unused.
+Older files can have non-default values for muted guitar, but there is no way to edit with the latest version of TabIt.

 `volumeBlock` is the volume for each track, stored as a byte.